BMW M 1000 RR Price in cuttack (October, 2023), On Road Price of BMW M 1000 RR in cuttack

 BMW M 1000 RR on road price breakup in Cuttack includes: ex-showroom price + RTO + Insurance and other costs for all of its variants.

 When considering prices, the BMW M 1000 RR is mainly compared to Indian Challenger which starts at Rs.
-39.99 Lakhs in Cuttack, Indian Roadmaster which starts at Rs.
-42.15 Lakhs in Cuttack and Indian Roadmaster Elite starting at Rs.
-48 Lakhs in Cuttack.
+39.99 Lakhs in Cuttack, Indian Chieftain Elite which starts at Rs.
+38 Lakhs in Cuttack and Indian Chieftain Limited starting at Rs.
+39.2 Lakhs in Cuttack.

 *Ex-showroom price